nfs0621/OddsHarvester/README.md

 - **Scrape the Evolution of Odds Over Time**
   Enable analysis of how odds change over time (historical data only).

+  - **Increase code coverage**
+  Add more unit tests to cover the core components of the app.

 💡 Suggestions for new features or improvements are always welcome!
 Feel free to open an issue or contribute directly to the repository.

 ### **Current Support**